We all know we should have a budget, and in the best of all worlds, it would be easy (and painless) to stick to it.

 We’d have all our day-to-day expenses covered, while simultaneously socking money away for things on our larger wish list, like a down payment on a house, a new vehicle, paying off student loans, or taking that fantastic vacation you’ve always dreamed of.

-The app Digit will come to the rescue by automatically directing funds to savings for your end goals.
-It takes the decision making out of your hands by doing the math for you and allocating that money only when you can afford to do so.
+The app Digit will come to the rescue by automatically directing funds to savings and investing for your end goals.
+It takes the decision-making out of your hands by doing the math for you and allocating that money only when you can afford to do so.

 Signing up for Digit is as easy as 1-2-3: